Skip to Content

 What is Plate Sulfation?

-When your battery discharges, small sulfate crystals made of a combination of lead and sulfur form on your battery's plates.
-This is a normal part of the discharge process, which is reversed when the battery is recharged.
-If you leave a battery discharged for too long, however, this soft lead sulfate deposits on the negative plates, where it becomes hard, stable crystals which impede the battery's flow of electrical current.
+As a lead-acid battery discharges, small sulfate crystals of lead and sulfur form on your battery's plates.
+This phenomenon is called sulfation.
+This happens to all lead batteries and is a normal part of the discharge process, reversed when the battery is recharged.
+If you leave a battery discharged for too long, however, this soft lead sulfate deposits on the negative plates, where it becomes hard, stable crystals that impede the battery's flow of electrical current and can be difficult to remove.

 Can Battery Sulfation Be Reversed?

-Sulfation can be reversed in a flooded lead acid battery if it is detected early enough.
-This is done by applying an overcharge to a fully charged battery using a regulated current of around 200mA (milliAmps) for a period of roughly 24 hours.
+Sulfation can be reversed in a flooded lead acid battery if detected early enough.
+This is done by applying an overcharge to a fully charged battery using a regulated current of around 200mA (milliAmps) for roughly 24 hours.
 This allows the battery's terminal voltage to rise between 2.50 and 2.66 volts per cell, helping to dissolve the crystals.

 What is Battery Corrosion?

-Corrosion is a buildup of colorful material (typically white, green or blue) that occurs on your battery's terminals or cables, which impedes the flow of power and causes them to deteriorate over time.
-There are several different causes of corrosion.
-Lead acid batteries occasionally vent sulfuric acid vapor and hydrogen gas.
-Corrosion can occur when these gasses react with the heat under your hood and the metal on the battery's terminals.
-Corrosion also results from overcharging your battery.
-As a battery ages, the terminals become more likely to corrode.
+Corrosion is a buildup of colorful material, usually white, green, or blue, that appears on your battery's terminals or cables.
+This buildup can impede the flow of electricity and cause your battery to deteriorate over time.
+There are a few different reasons why corrosion happens.
+Sometimes, lead acid batteries release sulfuric acid vapor and hydrogen gas, which can react with the heat under your hood and the metal on the battery's terminals, leading to corrosion.
+Overcharging your battery can also cause corrosion, and as your battery ages, the terminals become more prone to it.

 What Problems Can Corroded Battery Terminals Cause?

-Corrosion limits the amount of power that can travel from the battery to your vehicle's engine and from the charging system back into the battery.
-This hurts your battery's performance, making it more difficult to start up your engine.
 It also impedes the battery's ability to charge properly and, if allowed to go on for too long, will kill your battery entirely.
-Corrosion can also damage other parts of your vehicle, such as the battery cables and even the electrical and power delivery system.
+Corrosion can also damage other parts of your vehicle, such as the battery cables and other electrical system components.

 How Do You Prevent Battery Corrosion?

-As part of your regular auto maintenance, be sure to check your battery terminals for signs of corrosion.
-If you do notice a buildup of corrosion, you can clean it off using a battery terminal brush and a solution of baking soda and water.
+Check your battery terminals for signs of corrosion regularly.
+If you notice a buildup of corrosion, you can clean it off using a battery terminal brush and a solution of baking soda and water.

 Shop Batteries Plus for Your Auto Battery Needs

 Are you experiencing issues with the battery in your car or truck?
 Bring it to your nearest Batteries Plus location and we'll test it for you, free of charge.
-If you need a replacement, we have top-quality auto batteries available from trusted brands like Duracell Ultra, X2Power and more.
-Plus, we offer expert installation on most makes and models at most of our locations.
-You'll find other essential gear like windshield wiper blades, jumper cables and flashlights in our Automotive Center.
+If you need a replacement, we have top-quality auto batteries from trusted brands like Duracell Ultra, X2Power and more.

 Need a new car or truck battery?